AVSystem/scala-commons/docs/GenCodec.md

     * using Java intermediate `BsonValue` representation - `BsonValueInput` & `BsonValueOutput`
     * using Java stream-like `BsonReader` and `BsonWriter` - `BsonReaderInput` & `BsonWriterOutput`
 * [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) using
-  [Lightbend Config](https://github.com/lightbend/config) representation, available in `commons-hocon` module
-    - `HoconInput` & `HoconOutput`
+  [Lightbend Config](https://github.com/lightbend/config) representation, available in `commons-hocon` module - `HoconInput` & `HoconOutput`

-It should be relatively easy to implement `Input` and `Output` for various intermediate representations found in third party libraries, e.g. JSON ASTs implemented by all the JSON serialization libraries.
+Also, in principle it should be relatively easy to implement `Input` and `Output` for various intermediate representations found in third party libraries, e.g. JSON ASTs implemented by all the JSON serialization libraries.

 ### `GenKeyCodec`